 Do you want to be the envy of your outdoorsy friends?
 Do you want strangers in the grocery line to stop you and ask about your footwear?
 Then get yourself a pair of Bedrocks.
 While there will always be a few stray haters, this is one of the most consistently well-liked models we test in terms of style.
 The combination of simple design, wide straps, and outdoor feel earns our testers compliments every time they leave the house.
 This model comes in several pleasing colorways, so you're sure to find something that works with your style.

+This outstanding offering from Bedrock brings a little extra support and grip than its sibling, making it ideal for tough treks with a heavy pack or for long days on the river.
+If you're looking for the one sandal to rule all your summer adventures, give the Cairn 3D PRO II Adventure a try.
 The Cairn 3D PRO II Adventure is one of the more expensive models we tested, but it delivers a ton: it's comfortable, supportive, extremely versatile, and durable.
 Given that this could be the only shoe you wear this summer, and for many summers to come, we think the relatively high price is justified.
 That said, the regular Cairn Adventure is less expensive and delivers almost the same performance, so it's not clear that the extra bells and whistles of the 3D PRO II Adventure are worth the cost.
 How about a happy medium?
 Bedrock also offers the Cairn 3D Adventure, which keeps the molded footbed but does away with the extra grippy sole.
-If you want the extra cush without the big jump in price, consider that option.
+If you want the extra cushion without the big jump in price, consider that option.

 — Joanna Trieger